Croos3r/Croos3r/README.md

 I'm not the greatest player in this world but I can proudly say that I'm not the worst.
 (Especially on League of Legends and Rocket League)

 #### 📚 Culture and Knowledge
-I'm always love to feed my mind with random actual or not facts and news from the world (and beyond 🌌)
+I always love to feed my mind with random actual or not facts and news from the world (and beyond 🌌)

 ## Jobs

-I'm at the time **not on the market**, focusing on my student life and my school projects but I'm currently searching an intern job offer from July 2022 to December 2022 to develop my professional experience and skills.
-(Nearby Paris or in Remote)
+I'm at the time **not on the market**, focusing on my student life and my school projects.
 I have already worked as a Freelance for many small businesses in the Minecraft community.

 # Thanks for reading! 👋